 History says that the apostle Thomas traveled and preached in what is Tamil Nadu.
 He was martyred and is buried there.
-The "Mar Thoma" church does not hold to the original truth but is testimony to the agam in his outreach to those who respond to his TV programs, the monthly magazine, and the translated version of The Voice of Truth International in the Tamil language.
-The congregation in Kangayam, about 300 members, sponsors an annual Bible camp and a lectureship attended by Christians from many area congregations.
+The "Mar Thoma" church does not hold to the original truth but is testimony to the annual Bible camp and a lectureship attended by Christians from many area congregations.
 Rajanayagam preaches in meetings in many cities throughout Tamil Nadu.